Xwartu/E06b-Sound-and-Music/README.md

 As always, update the LICENSE and README.md.

 When you are done, commit and push your changes to GitHub.
 Then submit the URL of your repository on Canvas.

+New README:
+Sorry about my sound effects they are a little loud, and my music piece is shaky.
+Admittedly can't read music but these were fun.
+I have the flu from a friend so I did this one before class.